EDUCBA Logo

 Introduction to PostgreSQL EXECUTE

-PostgreSQL EXECUTE statement is used to execute the previously created prepared statement, to execute that statement using execute command we need to give the name of prepared statement and the parameter.
-Prepare statement in PostgreSQL only exist duration of the current session which we have used, after session disconnection prepare statement will automatically remove from the database server.
-We can use select, delete and insert statement using execute command in prepared statement.
+PostgreSQL EXECUTE statement is used to execute the previously created prepared statement, to execute that statement using execute the command, we need to give the name of the prepared statement and the parameter.
+Prepare statement in PostgreSQL only exist duration of the current session we have used, after session disconnection prepare statement will automatically remove from the database server.
+We can use the execute command in the prepared statement to select, delete, and insert statement.

 Syntax: